Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Fexofenadine

 A metabolite drug that does not affect metabolic processes, does not cause drowsiness, interacts well with other drugs and does not affect the functioning of the nervous system.
-Although the drug is considered one of the safest, it should not be taken by children under the age of six.
+Although the drug is considered one of the safest, it should not be taken by children under six years of age.

-Analogous drugs are Telfast (average price 450 rubles), Feksofast (200 rubles) and Feksadin (160 rubles).
+Analogue drugs are Telfast (average price 450 rubles), Fexofast (200 rubles) and Feksadin (160 rubles).
 All of them are available only in tablets.

 By its properties, it resembles antihistamines of the 1st generation, but has a longer effect.
-A feature of the drug is that it can be used both for internal use and as an external agent to relieve inflammation on the skin.
-Dimetinden's analogs are Fenistil drops, gel and emulsion, the cost of which ranges from 280 to 350 rubles, depending on the form of release.
+A feature of the drug is that it can be used both for internal use and as an external agent for relieving inflammation on the skin.
+Fenistil drops, gel and emulsion are considered analogues of Dimetinden, the cost of which ranges from 280 to 350 rubles, depending on the form of release.

-The drugs Akrivastin, Astemizole, Terfenadine and their analogues (Semprex, Histalong and Trexil, respectively) have cardiotoxic effects and other side effects, as well as short-term effects.
+Acrivastine, Astemizole, Terfenadine and their analogues (Semprex, Gistalong and Trexil, respectively) have cardiotoxic effects and other side effects, as well as short-term effects.
 Therefore, now they are practically not used to treat allergies.

-Depending on the age and the presence of other diseases in the patient, a certain type of medication for allergies is prescribed:
+Depending on the age and the presence of other diseases in the patient, a certain type of anti-allergy medication is prescribed:

 • Children from 1 to 4 years old can use Loratadine and Cetrinisin.

-• Patients under 12 years of age are prescribed Cetirizine, Loratadin and Dimetinden, as well as their analogues Cetrin, Zirtek, Claritin and Fenistil.
+• Patients under 12 years of age are prescribed Cetirizine, Loratadine and Dimetinden, as well as their analogues Cetrin, Zirtek, Claritin and Fenistil.

-• During pregnancy, you can use Loratadine and Fexofenadine, and during breastfeeding, the only drug that can overcome an allergic reaction is Clemastine.
+• During pregnancy, you can use Loratadine and Fexofenadine, and during breastfeeding, the only drug that can overcome an allergic reaction is Clemastin.

-• In case of liver disorders, patients are recommended to take Loratadine, Fexofenadine and Cetirizine, and people with renal failure, in addition to Loratadine, are also suitable Astemizole and Terfenadine.
+• In case of violations of the liver, patients are recommended to take Loratadine, Fexofenadine and Cetirizine, and for people with renal insufficiency, in addition to Loratadine, Astemizol and Terfenadine are also suitable.

 Description of 1st generation antihistamines

-Such funds are rarely used now because of their shortcomings, which are completely absent in metabolites:
+Such agents are now rarely used because of their shortcomings, which are completely absent in metabolites:

 • Reduce muscle tone

-• The action of the drug comes quickly, but lasts no more than five hours
+• The action of the drug occurs quickly, but lasts no more than five hours.

-• You cannot use 1st generation antihistamines for people whose work is associated with concentration of attention: drivers, students and people who work with different mechanisms.
+• You can not use 1st generation antihistamines for people whose work is related to concentration: drivers, students and people who work with various mechanisms.

-• They enhance the effect of sleeping pills, analgesics and alcohol.
+• Enhance action sleeping pills, analgesics and alcohol.

-• In most countries, these drugs are not manufactured because of their serious side effects: urinary retention, constipation, dry mouth, tachycardia, and decreased visual acuity.
+• In most countries, these drugs are not produced due to their serious side effects: urinary retention, constipation, dry mouth, tachycardia, and decreased visual acuity.

-An approximate list of 1st generation drugs that are better replaced with metabolic agents is given below:
+An approximate list of 1st generation drugs that are best replaced with metabolite agents is given below:

-• Tavegil is still being used because of the relatively long-lasting effect of the drug (up to 8 hours).
-However, recently, cases of allergy to Tavegil itself have begun to be recorded.
+• Tavegil is still used because of the relatively long duration of the drug (up to 8 hours).
+However, recently, cases of allergies to Tavegil itself have begun to be recorded.

 • Suprastin and Chloropyramine are popular because they do not cause cardiotoxic effects.
-And its ability not to accumulate in the blood allows the drug to be used for a long time.
-Most often, the funds are used to treat urticaria, to relieve itching, etc. The only drawbacks are mild sedation and short duration.
+And its ability not to accumulate in the blood allows the use of the drug for a long time.
+Most often, funds are used to treat urticaria, to relieve itching and.
+The only drawbacks are a slight sedative effect and a short duration of action.

-• Peritol is used to treat migraine headaches, but may cause an increase in appetite.
+• Peritol is used to treat migraines, but may cause an increase in appetite.

-• Diazolin is not used due to the fact that the agent irritates the mucous membrane of the digestive system, inhibits mental and physical reactions, causes drowsiness, urinary retention and dizziness.
+• Diazolin is not used due to the fact that the agent causes irritation of the mucous membrane of the digestive organs, inhibits mental and physical reactions, causes drowsiness, urinary retention and dizziness.

-• Fenkarol is similar in properties to diphenhydramine, but has less sedative effect.
+• Fencarol is similar in its properties to diphenhydramine, but has a less sedative effect.
 This tool is used mainly after getting used to other drugs of the 1st generation.

-• Pipolfen and Diprazin are used to relieve the gag reflex, but the funds must be used with caution because of their adverse effects on the nervous system.
+• Pipolfen and Diprazine are used to relieve the gag reflex, but the funds must be used with caution due to their adverse effects on the nervous system.

 Allergy tablets for children are used only in older children, and for small patients, drops, syrups or suspensions are mainly used.

-Children with allergies are only prescribed certain types of drugs.
-Among antihistamines babies over a year old can use Lomilan, Loratadin, Claritin, Clarisens and Clarotadin.
-After two years, it is allowed to take Tsetrin, Zodak and Parlazin, but only in the form of drops or syrup.
+Children suffering from allergies are prescribed only certain types drugs.
+Among antihistamines babies older than a year can use Lomilan, Loratadin, Claritin, Clarisens and Clarotadin.
+After two years, Tsetrin, Zodak and Parlazin are allowed to be taken, but only in the form of drops or syrup.

-For strengthening the mast cell membrane, Ketotifen syrup, Kromoglin and Kromohexal sprays, as well as Intal are used.
-These drugs prevent the destruction of mast cell membranes, increasing the defense of the immune system and preventing the increased production of histamine.
-However, all these drugs can only be used in children over a year old.
+To strengthen the mast cell membrane, Ketotifen syrup, Kromoglin and Kromoheksal sprays, as well as Intal are used.
+These drugs prevent the destruction of mast cell membranes, increasing the protection of the immune system and preventing excessive production of histamine.
+However, all these drugs can only be used in children older than a year.

-Corticosteroids they are used very rarely, as they can cause irreparable harm to the child's body.
-The danger of taking such drugs lies in the fact that the negative effect can appear long after the completion of the course of treatment.
-Taking prednisolone, betamethasone, hydrocortisone and other hormonal tablets, drops, sprays and others should be carried out under the supervision of a pediatrician and only if other drugs could not cope with the manifestations of allergies.
+Corticosteroids are used very rarely, as they can cause irreparable harm to the child's body.
+The danger of taking such drugs lies in the fact that the negative effect may appear long after the completion of the course of treatment.
+Reception of prednisone, betamethasone, hydrocortisone and other hormonal tablets, drops, sprays and others should be carried out under the supervision of a pediatrician and only if other drugs could not cope with the manifestations of allergies.